 PiP now offers a self-selected scholarship rate for classes, including our popular Long-Distance Letterpress series.
 No special permission or application is needed; we encourage each participant to evaluate their income and privilege status, and choose accordingly when registering.

 We’re committed to offering free public events, and encourage curious types of all ages to participate!
 Topics vary greatly — from poetry to illustration to civic engagement — and are connected by the common thread of letterpress printing.

 PiP’s online Shop Talks series is an opportunity for comparing notes on letterpress equipment and techniques, finding sources for supplies, or sharing opportunities and talents.
 Gather around the virtual composing stone for uncensored, unrecorded, weekly roundtables hosted by genial moderators.
 There are no stupid questions, and mansplainers will be digitally escorted to a solo breakout room.
 You don’t have to have a letterpress shop to talk shop.

 Launched in the fall of 2021, Print Futures is a free, virtual presentation series created to support new voices in letterpress and build bridges between the emerging printers doing great work in educational institutions, community centers, and professional shops.
 The series takes place quarterly and features presentations from new voices working in print.
-It is co-created and produced with Letterpress Educators of Art & Design (LEAD).
+It is co-created and produced by Partners in Print and Letterpress Educators of Art & Design (LEAD).

-Many of PiP’s partners and peer organizations also offer free printing-related events.
-Look for them on our events page, and tell them PiP sent you!
+Printing-related events and opportunities are also offered by many of PiP’s partners and peer organizations.
+Look for them in our monthly newsletter, and tell them PiP sent you!